-The District has a Grief Counseling Team established that incorporates the utilization of school counselors, school psychologists, and RBHS counselors.
+The District has a Grief Counseling Team established that incorporates the utilization of school counselors, school psychologists, and Rehabilitative Behavioral Health Services (RBHS) counselors.
 Grief counseling services cannot be fully planned in advance due to the unexpected nature of such incidents.
 However, all school counselors and administrators are given specific contact information and procedures for activating the team in the event the school does have a tragedy.
-The specific number of personnel brought into a school to assist with a tragedy is determined by District staff and school administration and is based on the needs of the school and school community at the time of the incident.
+The specific number of personnel brought into a school to assist with a tragedy is determined by district staff and school administration, and is based on the needs of the school and school community at the time of the incident.
 The assistance team that comes in is for the assistance of the school and falls under the direction of the school administration.
-District staff also assists in the organization and supervision as needed during any incident.
+District staff members also assist in the organization and supervision as needed during any incident.
 Counselors are given specific information in the organization of a school grief kit for the team in the event it is needed.